hellmarbecker/blog/_posts/2024-01-15-druid-29-preview-transposing-data-with-PIVOT-and-UNPIVOT.markdown

 ## `UNPIVOT` - transpose columns to rows

-To collect a list of column into one, transposing the columns to rows, you can use `UNPIVOT`.
+To collect a list of columns into one, transposing the columns to rows, you can use `UNPIVOT`.
 Here is a query that creates a format that you would probably prefer for further analytical processing:

 ```sql
 SELECT *